hnjaman/todo-application/readme.md

 ![todo home](readme-images/initial.png)

-You will find different action button to add todo, edit, mark as done and delete todo.

-Add a todo item
+Initially there is no todo in the list.
+Add a todo item -
 ![add todo](readme-images/add.png)

+Now you will find different action button to edit, mark as done and delete todos.
 ![add todo](readme-images/add-success.png)

 ### The End